GerritCodeReview/plugins_code-owners/resources/Documentation/validation.md

     * the project from which the file should be imported doesn't permit reads (e.g. has the state `HIDDEN`)

+**NOTE:** Non-resolvable code owner emails are rejected with a generic message, rather than informing about the exact reason why a code owner email is not resolvable.
+This is intentional and prevents that uploaders can probe the existence of emails/accounts (if specific reasons would be returned an uploader could create a code owner config file with arbitrary emails and then deduce from the messages which emails/accounts exist, which would a privacy issue).

 **NOTE:** Whether commits that newly add non-resolvable code owners and non-resolvable imports are rejected on commit received and on submit is controlled by the